Day 1: Dev Environment Setup

 -

-Docker: If you’re working with containerized applications, this extension provides support for Docker, allowing you to build, manage, and deploy containers directly from VSCode.
+Docker: When we get to containerizing our applications, this extension provides support for Docker, allowing you to build, manage, and deploy containers directly from VS Code.

 -